NCAR/DART/guide/qceff_probit.rst

 * Observation error information

-   Used to compute sample for this observation when using perfect_model_obs to generate noisy observations.
+   Provides information about boundedness constraints that control the likelihood distribution associated with an observed variable when using perfect_model_obs to generate noisy observations.

      * bounded_below (default .false.)